Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Characteristics of shower muon in LS

 \subsection{Simulation description}

-A simulation software framework based on Geant4~\cite{GEANT4-2002zbu,Allison-2006ve,Allison-2016lfl} was developed for detector simulation, using the JUNO-like detector geometry as a benchmark to investigate shower characteristics of muons in the liquid scintillator.
+A simulation software framework based on Geant4~\cite{GEANT4-2002zbu,Allison-2006ve,Allison-2016lfl, juno-sim} was developed for detector simulation, using the JUNO-like detector geometry as a benchmark to investigate shower characteristics of muons in the liquid scintillator.
 The simulated detector layout is illustrated in Fig.~\ref{fig:JUNO_schematic}.
-Muon events generated from MUSIC~\cite{ANTONIOLI1997357} software were imported into the simulation, then shower muons were selected for further analysis.
+Muon events were generated based on Gaisser formula~\cite{gaisser} at the ground surface and transported in the mountain profile by MUSIC software~\cite{ANTONIOLI1997357} to the underground 650~m position.
+The underground muon events were imported into the Geant4 simulation, and then shower muons (defined later) were selected for further analysis.
 To comprehensively record energy deposits from muons and their secondary particles, the liquid scintillator detector was segmented into voxels of size 30~cm $\times$ 30~cm $\times$ 30~cm.
 Consequently, the shower energy, along with its deposition location and spatial distribution range, can be effectively visualized.
-Fig.~\ref{fig:shower_muon_example_3-2Dplots} shows an example of the space extension of a shower muon going through LS.
+Fig.~\ref{fig:shower_muon_example_3-2Dplots} shows an example of the space extension of a shower muon event going through LS.
 Each point is for the center position of the voxel and the colour is for the total deposited energy larger than 20~MeV in a voxel.
 The two-dimensional projections clearly show the lateral extension around the muon track.
 Along the longitudinal direction, the shower extends further forward.

+According to our study, when a muon deposits a significant amount of energy at a given interaction vertex, the energy deposited in surrounding small voxels follows a declining trend with increasing distance.
+To give a clear explaination, the shower vertex, shower muon, and shower energy are defined as the following: \begin{itemize} \item \textbf{Shower vertex}: The deposit energy-weighted center of voxels within a radius of 2~m.
+This range can cover most of the deposited energy of the shower~\cite{Nairat-2025sju}.
+If the distance of two shower vertexes is larger than 4~m, this muon has two shower vertexes. \item \textbf{Shower muon}: The muon that accumulated deposited energy larger than 1.8~GeV in a sphere with radius 2~m. \item \textbf{Shower energy}: The accumulated deposited energy subtract the muon track minimum ionization energy in a sphere with radius 2~m. \end{itemize}